 Although born in the small Norfolk town of King's Lynn, I have lived most of my life in Leeds.

-My undergraduate degree was in Politics which I took at Leeds Metropolitan University (now Leeds Beckett), before completing an MA in Politics at Leeds University with a focus on political theory.
+My undergraduate degree was in Politics which I took at Leeds Metropolitan University (now Leeds Beckett), before completing an MA in Politics at University of Leeds with a focus on political theory.
 I have worked in a variety of administrative roles, most recently for a large law firm based in Leeds city centre.

 What motivated me to undertake PhD study?